Treatment will depend on the type of sexual problem you're having. Treatment may include:

 - Education about your body, your sexual signals and receptors, and changes in sexuality as you get older.

-- Communication counseling for you and your partner.
+- Counseling for you and your partner.

 - Psychological therapy.
 Therapy for sexual problems often involves cognitive-behavioral therapy.

 Treatment for physical causes of this problem can include:

 - Changing a medicine that has been lowering your interest in sex.

 - Relieving pain, illness, or sleep problems that are lowering your interest in sex.